aparnaratheesh55/postgress/README.md

 sudo docker exec -it postgres /bin/bash

-su postgres
+su postgres - it is converting postgres into superuser.

-psql
+psql- it is login into the system so that there is no necessary to provide username and password

-\list -list contents of testdb
+\list -list databases

 \c testdb - this is to connect to the testdb database